rancher/docs/content/rancher/v2.6/en/neuvector-integration/_index.md

 - NeuVector components Controller and Enforcer are deployable if PSP is set to true.

-- For Manager and Scanner components, additional configuration is required as shown below:
+- For Manager, Scanner, and Updater components, additional configuration is required as shown below:

 ```
 kubectl patch deploy neuvector-manager-pod -n cattle-neuvector-system --patch '{"spec":{"template":{"spec":{"securityContext":{"runAsUser": 5400}}}}}'